Swanson-Hysell-Group/2019_Silicate_Weathering_Seminar/readme.md

-## Spring 2019 Silicate Weathering Reading Group
+## Spring 2019 Silicate Weathering Reading Seminar

 11 am to noon on Wednesdays in McCone 401